Malaysia to impose targeted lockdowns to halt infections surge | Health

 "For now we are not thinking of imposing a total lockdown nationwide.
-If we do that again, it could bring down the country's economic and social systems," Muhyiddin said in a national address on Facebook Live from his home.
+If we do that again, it could bring down the country's economic and social systems," Muhyiddin said in an address on Facebook Live from his home, where he is undergoing quarantine due to possible exposure to the virus.
+Malaysia's economy saw its first contraction since the 2009 global financial crisis in the second quarter, due to strict curbs on movement and businesses.

+It has so far kept a major contagion at bay, with just 13,504 infections compared to more than 300,000 in Indonesia and the Philippines.
+Muhyiddin said infections may increase as authorities undertake aggressive screening especially at prisons and detention centers in Kedah and Sabah states, where most cases have been found.

+He said targeted lockdowns would help authorities deal with the outbreak while allowing economic and social activities to continue elsewhere, under strict health protocols.
+"Whatever decision that is taken, it must consider the interests of 15 million of our people in the workforce," he added.

 - READ MORE ON: